Installing a Backyard Putting Green

 Golf cups set and fine grade established.

-Making the seams and setting the Green.
+Making the Seams and Setting the Green.

-Making a perfect seem on the green.
+Waypoint experts making a perfect seem on the green.

 Determining the Seam: Turf is 15 feet wide to cover a 27 foot green.
 For certain, there will be one seam, and far more difficult to cut shapes than rectangles.
-Using synthetic turf from our parters at Global Syn-Turf, the Waypoint experts cut the perfect seam to recreate the uninterrupted putting surface.

 Chalking out the cuts on the green.

-The finished product- Green egg station, reshaped the flower bed, fire pit area.
+• Green egg station, reshaped the flower bed, fire pit area.

-1. Electrician came in, sleeved power sources applied to have lights in the living area.
+• Electrician came in, sleeved power sources applied to have lights in the living area.
 Fountain comes to life and runs full time.

-2. Low Maintenance- If you have pet accidents on the turf, you can simply wash it off with dish soap and water (referenced in earlier podcast).
+• Low Maintenance- If you have pet accidents on the turf, you can simply wash it off with dish soap and water (referenced in earlier podcast).
 Covers can be purchased for the golf cups, as well as a full turf cover.
 Remove the fall leaves with a blower, no need to rake.
 Change the flower beds seasonally to compliment the aesthetic.

-3. The full array of waypoint construction group skills- Outdoor living space, synthetic turf, pavers.
+• The full array of waypoint construction group skills- Outdoor living space, synthetic turf, pavers.
 Paver walkway expands to wherever homeowner wants to travel through the patio/backyard area.

 • Goal of completely usable backyard space with low maintenance achieved.